Sample Developmental Edit: Before And After Examples

 Avoid examples that focus mainly on:

 Also skip examples where the revision completely changes the writer's voice or story intent.
-Good developmental editing preserves the writer's vision while making it more accessible to readers.

 What to Look For